 The household benefits package is paid to almost 400,000 pensioners, people with disabilities, and carer households in Ireland.
 It is worth €580 a year to each claimant and costs the state about €200 million a year.

 You can qualify for the Household Benefits Package if you are aged 70 or over.
 You do not need to be getting a State pension and the package is not means-tested.

 You also qualify if you are getting Carer’s Allowance, whether on a full or half-rate payment, but you must be providing full-time care and living with the person you are caring for.

-Other people can also qualify for the Household Benefits package – see the full rules here.
+Other people under 70 can also qualify for the Household Benefits package if they satisfy the conditions – see the full rules here.

 Claimants of the Household Benefits package can choose to have a Gas Allowance instead of Electricity.
 This is also worth €35 a month. (€420 a year) .
 It can be paid into your bank account or can be collected at a Post Office.

 Free TV Licence :

 Once you qualify for the Household Benefits Package, you also become eligible for a Free Television Licence from the next renewal date of your television licence.
 You must select the Television Licence option on the form when you apply for the Household Benefits package.
 The normal cost of a TV licence is €160 a year.